USSR anti-religious campaign (1928–1941): Notable atrocities and victims

 Bishop Maxim (Zhizhilenko) had worked as a transit prison medical doctor-surgeon for twenty-five years before he was consecrated as a bishop in 1928.
 His medical and humanitarian work had become famous, and he used to eat prison food, sleep on bare boards and give away his salary to the prisoners he worked with.
-He was ordained a priest in secret after the revolution and he had reportedly converted many of the imprisoned to Christianity as well as performed pastoral functions and confessions for them.
+He was ordained a priest in secret after the revolution and he had reportedly converted a number of the imprisoned to Christianity as well as performed pastoral functions and confessions for them.
 He broke with Sergii after 1927, and he was arrested in 1929.
 The regime was annoyed with him because he was a popular and outstanding medical doctor that had "deserted" them to the Church, he had been a charismatic bishop and he had chosen the most militantly anti-Sergiite faction (M. Joseph).
 He was described as a "confessor of apocalyptic mind".
-He had brought many parishes over from Sergii's faction to his and he had also introduced a prayer that would be introduced in many churches that called on Jesus to keep His word that the gates of hell would not overcome the church and He "grant those in power wisdom and fear of God, so that their hearts become merciful and peaceful towards the Church".
+He had brought multiple parishes over from Sergii's faction to his and he had also introduced a prayer that would be introduced in multiple churches that called on Jesus to keep His word that the gates of hell would not overcome the church and He "grant those in power wisdom and fear of God, so that their hearts become merciful and peaceful towards the Church".
 He was executed in 1931.

 Fr.
 Roman Medved remained loyal to Sergii.
 He was arrested in 1931 because of his magnetic personality and acts of charity that were drawing people to religion.
 He had set up an unofficial church brotherhood in the 1920s that continued long after his death.
 He was released from his camp in 1936 because of ruined health and died within a year.

 Fr Paul Florensky was one of the Orthodox church's greatest 20th century theologians.
 At the same time he was also a professor of electrical engineering at the Moscow Pedagogical Institute, one of the top counsellors in the Soviet Central Office for the Electrification of the USSR, a musicologist and an art historian.
 In these fields he held official posts, gave lectures and published widely, while continuing to serve as a priest and he did not even remove his cassock or pectoral cross while lecturing at the university.
-This situation caused him to be arrested many times beginning in 1925.
+This situation caused him to be arrested multiple times beginning in 1925.
 He was loyal to Sergii.
 His last arrest occurred in 1933 and he was sent to a concentration camp in the far north.
 He was given a laboratory at the camp and assigned to do research for the Soviet armed forces during the war.
 He died there in 1943.